INCEPTdk/adaptr/README.md

 `calibrated_binom_trial$best_trial_spec` and, if printed, will also include the calibrated stopping thresholds.

-**Summarising simulation results:**
+### Summarising results

 The results of the simulations using the calibrated trial specification conducted during the calibration procedure may be extracted using `calibrated_binom_trial$best_sims`.
-These can be summarised using several functions (with many of these supporting different ‘selection strategies’ for simulations not ending with superiority, i.e., performance metrics can be calculated assuming different arms would be used in clinical practice if no arm is ultimately superior)
+These results can be summarised with several functions.
+Most of these functions support different ‘selection strategies’ for simulations not ending with superiority, i.e., performance metrics can be calculated assuming different arms would be used in clinical practice if no arm is ultimately superior.

 The `check_performance()` function summarises performance metrics in a tidy `data.frame`, with uncertainty measures (bootstrapped confidence